mirfan899/sppas/sppas/doc/01_introduction/12_getting_installing.md

 ### The SPPAS package

-Unlike many other software tool, SPPAS is not what is called a "black box".
+Unlike many other software tool, SPPAS is not distributed as an executable program only.
 Instead, everything is done so that users can check / change operation.
 It is particularly suitable for automatic annotations: it allows any user to adapt automatic annotations to its own needs.